 The accompanying consolidated financial statements of the Company were prepared by Management, which is responsible for their integrity and objectivity.
-The statements were prepared in accordance with U.S. generally accepted accounting principles and include amounts that are based on Management's best judgments and estimates.
-The other financial information included in the 10-K is consistent with that in the consolidated financial statements.
+The statements were prepared in accordance with accounting principles generally accepted in the United States of America and include amounts that are based on Management's best judgments and estimates.
+The other financial information included in this Annual Report on Form 10-K is consistent with that in the consolidated financial statements.

 Management also recognizes its responsibility for conducting the Company's affairs according to the highest standards of personal and corporate conduct.
-This responsibility is characterized and reflected in key policy statements issued from time to time regarding, among other things, conduct of its business activities within the laws of host countries in which the Company operates and potentially conflicting outside business interests of its employees.
+This responsibility is characterized and reflected in key policy statements issued from time to time regarding, among other things, conduct of its business activities within the laws of host countries in which the

+Company operates and potentially conflicting outside business interests of its employees.
 The Company maintains a systematic program to assess compliance with these policies.